Cole Cabana

-Cole Cabana (born December 19, 2004) is an American football running back for the Michigan Wolverines.
+Cole Cabana (born December 19, 2004) is an American college football running back for the Western Michigan Broncos.
+He previously played for the Michigan Wolverines, and was a member of their national championship team in 2023.

-Early years and high school career
+Early life

-Cabana was born in 2004.
-His father, Mike Cabana, played football at the linebacker position for the 1994 Albion Britons football team that won the NCAA Division III national championship.
+Cabana was born on December 19, 2004, the son of Mike and Holly Cabana.
+His father Mike was a running back for the NCAA Division III national champion 1994 Albion Britons football team.

 Cabana attended Dexter High School in Dexter, Michigan.

-As a junior in 2021, Cabana rushed for 1,688 yards with 24 touchdowns and added 368 receiving yards with four touchdowns.

-As a senior in 2022, Cabana led the team to a 12–1 record and tallied 2,434 all-purpose yards and 36 touchdowns, including 1,518 rushing yards (27 touchdowns), 472 receiving yards (six receiving touchdowns), and 444 return yards (three return touchdowns).
+As a junior in 2021, he rushed for 1,688 yards with 24 touchdowns and added 368 receiving yards with four touchdowns.
+As a senior in 2022, he led the team to a 12–1 record and tallied 2,434 all-purpose yards and 36 touchdowns, including 1,518 rushing yards (27 touchdowns), 472 receiving yards (six receiving touchdowns), and 444 return yards (three return touchdowns).

 He was rated by ESPN and 247Sports as the No. 2 player in Michigan.
 He was also rated as one of the top running backs in the country, receiving the No. 5 ranking by Rivals.com and No. 6 by ESPN.

-Cabana also competed in track at Dexter.
-He was twice selected as an All-American sprinter.
+Cabana also competed in track and field at Dexter, and was twice selected as an All-American sprinter.

 College career

+Michigan

 In February 2022, Cabana committed to play college football for the Michigan Wolverines football team.
 He enrolled early at the University of Michigan in December 2022.
+In 2023, as a freshman Cabana saw limited action during Michigan's national championship season, carrying the ball twice for six yards.

+In 2024, Cabana did not see any playing time or accumulate any statistics.
+On December 6, 2024, Cabana announced via social media that he entered the NCAA transfer portal.

+Western Michigan

+On December 15, 2024, Cabana originally committed to transfer to the Minnesota Golden Gophers.
+On December 29, Cabana reversed his decision and transferred to Western Michigan University, staying in his home state to play for the Broncos.
+He has three years of eligibility remaining after using a redshirt year.